vahid110/sqlxport/demo/spark_delta/README.md

 ## 🧠 Notes

-- This demo uses Delta Lake's file-based transactional log format via PySpark.
+- This demo simulates a real-world data lake ingestion and conversion pipeline.
-- You can extend this to simulate schema evolution, versioning, or time travel.
+- You can adapt this to S3 + MinIO or extend it with schema evolution & time travel.
-- A future variant of this demo will include cloud-style storage with MinIO.
+- Fully self-contained — ideal for testing locally.

 ---